fromancient/password-checker/README.md

 #### letter

-Valid if the password contains a letter (capital or lowercase)
+Valid if the password contains a letter (capital or lowercase).

 #### lowercase

-Valid if the password contains a lowercase letter
+Valid if the password contains a lowercase letter.

 #### notEmpty